fakedrtom/SVAFotate/README.md

 From this example, an overlap fraction is calculated for each SV by dividing the amount of overlap by the size of each SV, respectively.
 Then these fractions are multiplied to create the OFP which will range between 0.0 and 1.0.
+If used in combination with the `-f` option, OFP scores may be more resticted to certain ranges.
 As illustrated below, high OFP scores reflect matching SVs that are more identical in terms of both their genomic sizes and the amount of overlap they share while low OFP scores suggest a disparity in genomic sizes between matching SVs or a low amount of shared overlap between them (or both a discrepancy